saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   Handles cases where no posts are found or an error occurs during fetching.
     *   **SEO:** `img` tags for thumbnails include descriptive `alt` attributes.
     *   **`LibraryCopilot` Integration:** Renders the **enhanced** `LibraryCopilot` component, passing the fetched `blogPosts` for AI-powered search and topic recommendations. **Copilot queries are now unlimited for all tiers.**
+*   **Pagination:** Implements pagination to handle large datasets, fetching only a subset of data per page.

 ### 4.7. `BlogPostDetail.tsx`
 *   **Purpose:** Displays the full content of a single, SEO-optimized blog post.